 By Marcos Ommati/Diálogo March 15, 2021

-Brazilian Army Major General Alcides Valeriano de Faria Junior served as the deputy commanding General for Interoperability at U.S. Army South (ARSOUTH).
+Brazilian Army Major General Alcides Valeriano de Faria Junior serves as the deputy commanding general for Interoperability at U.S. Army South (ARSOUTH).
 This is the second time that a general officer from a partner nation holds this position.
 Only four countries (Brazil, Chile, Colombia, and Peru) participate in this rotation, which began in 2017 with Chilean Army Major General Edmundo Villarroel.
 ARSOUTH is one of U.S. Southern Command’s military components, the joint combatant command that coordinates U.S. strategic military interests for South America, Central America, and the Caribbean.
 Maj.
 Gen. Alcides gave the following interview to Diálogo a few months before handing over his duties to his successor, a Colombian Army general.

 Diálogo: What are your main functions as deputy commander for Interoperability at U.S. Army South?